 The Why Behind This Project

-I have always loved chasing sunsets and sunrises, planning the day to make sure I have time to just sit and watch the whole event from beginning to end is something that gives me great pleasure and replenishes my spirit.
+I love chasing sunsets and sunrises, planning to make sure I have time to just sit and watch the whole event from beginning to end is something that gives me great pleasure and replenishes my spirit.

 We have all seen great pictures of sunsets or sunrises, the beautiful orange glow and the dramatic shadows in the clouds.
 However, with this series I want to show the entire event, from day to night, in a single image, I want to capture all the changes that we see before, during, and after the sun makes its way across the horizon so the viewer can get a sense of what it was to be there, for that period of time.